See Reviews for ALL BIBLE CURRICULUM below

 • Art activities, both large and small, provide artistic students a visual avenue to express their understanding.

-• Cartoons illustrate the concepts These are all in the student book.
+• Line drawings illustrate the concepts These are all in the student book.
 There is a comprehensive Teacher’s Guide includes:

 • schedules • question answers

 • extra scriptural references and a comprehensive index of references